 This phase, for me, is always a struggle, which I know means it carries the biggest potential for change.

-The grudges and judgements we have about others carry significant energetic charges that can radically alter our mood, health, and feelings about our fellow man.
+The grudges and judgments we have about others carry significant energetic charges that can radically alter our mood, health, and feelings about our fellow man.

 Phase 4: Future Dreaming